Talking with Your Partner about Going Nomadic

 We started to research how much we should budget for our retirement life as nomads, and we came to agreement about how much we would each contribute monthly (which we’ll discuss in later posts.)
 Once we determined our budget, we looked at the lifestyle it would support, and committed to the plan.
 I was ready; Steve needed 18 more months before he felt comfortable.

 At the time we had this conversation, our departure date was about two years out.
 Simultaneously, we also actively got involved in the world of travel hacking by applying for credit cards that rewarded us with lots of airline miles.
 We began banking thousands of miles to reserve for future trips to help us buy down the expense of travel.
 Luckily we timed our credit-card project prior to the COVID shutdown of many of these sign-on bonuses.
 By discussing our finances, building a budget, and banking airline mileage, we fleshed out our “How.”
+Our nomadic retirement was starting to firm up.

-Where Did We Want to Go?
+Where Did We Want to Go in our Nomad Life?

 These conversations lead us to the next big conversation about “Where.”
 We knew that we wanted to depart the US on a flight paid for by mileage.
 In order to get seats with reward travel, we would have to book our flights almost 300 days prior to our departure.
 With a departure of September 2021, we would have to figure out the first part of our nomadic plan and book its first flight in October 2020.